-Mid-Valley Alternative Charter School provides an expanded learning opportunity for kindergarten through eight grade students and their parents.
+Mid-Valley Alternative Charter School provides a homeschool learning opportunity for transitional kindergarten through eighth grade students and their parents.
 Parents who enroll their child in the Mid Valley Alternative Charter School accept the responsibility for their child's education and the responsibility of becoming the child's primary teacher with direct assistance from the charter teacher.
 Mid-Valley Alternative Charter School is located on the Kit Carson Campus.
-For additional information about Mid-Valley Alternative Charter School call 583-1149.
+For additional information about Mid-Valley Alternative Charter School call 582-2843.